2-Week California National Parks Road Trip

 California is home to nine national parks – more than any other state in the U.S. – and each park is unique.
 Many people incorrectly assume that Death Valley and Joshua Tree are interchangeable, or that visiting Sequoia and Kings Canyon is like visiting The Redwoods.

-This itinerary is going to show you how to visit six of California’s national parks in one epic road trip – Death Valley, Sequoia and Kings Canyon, Yosemite, Lassen Volcanic, and The Redwood National and State Parks.
+My itinerary is going to show you how to visit six of California’s national parks in one epic road trip – Death Valley, Sequoia and Kings Canyon, Yosemite, Lassen Volcanic, and The Redwood National and State Parks.

 Here’s your 2-Week California National Parks road trip itinerary!